 How Does the Uniqueness of Capital Campaigns Impact Prospect Research?

 Capital Campaigns require an organization to raise significantly more money than they are used to.
 In a Campaign, this means all hands are on deck – staff, board members, volunteers, past board members, advisory committees – when it comes to fundraising.

 From a research perspective, this means there are many personal networks available for research that likely have never been researched.
-Using the RelSci data set in iWave for this network mapping allows you to discover unknown connections.
+Using relationship intelligence data from iWave Connections allows you to discover unknown connections.